mit-rss/intro_to_ros/README.md

 ## Debugging Hints
-Here are some helpful tools to use when trying to debugging your code.
+Here are some helpful tools to use when trying to debug your code.

 Helpful debugging tools (once a node is running):

 ### `ros2 topic list`
 A running node should be publishing or subscribing to different topics.
-To check that these topics are being listened/talked to, the command `rostopic list`, which will list all topics that are currently active (either being subscribed to, published to, or both).
+To check that these topics are being listened/talked to, the command `rostopic list` will list all topics that are currently active (either being subscribed to, published to, or both).

 ### `ros2 topic echo /topic_name`
 Once you know that a command is being published/subscribed to, you can echo its contents, which can show whether or not any information is being passed across this topic or if you are not sending what you expect.

-To find more ways to use ```ros2 topic```, type ```ros2 topic --help``` in command line.
+To find more ways to use ```ros2 topic```, type ```ros2 topic --help``` in the command line.
 There are many other helpful command line tools to help you out too.
 See [here](https://docs.ros.org/en/humble/Concepts/Basic/About-Command-Line-Tools.html).

 ### `rqt graph`
 This is a tool to display graphs of running ROS nodes with connecting topics and package dependencies.
 Allows you to visualize your entire framework!